 #2.
 If you’re worried, talk to them privately.

 Please don’t ask someone if they’re okay in front of other people.
 If you are concerned, and have an actual explainable reason, feel free to ask them about it, but do it in private.
-If you’re fly was down, or you had food in your teeth, would you want someone to point it out in front of a group of people?
+If your fly was down, or you had food in your teeth, would you want someone to point it out in front of a group of people?
 Okay, it’s not exactly the same, but be considerate of the private feelings the person might be dealing with when you want to talk about Depression.